USEPA/AMET/docs/AMET_Users_Guide_v1.md

 The next step is to edit the $AMETBASE/scripts\_db/aqNC2007/aqProject.csh script for your particular project.
 This script does two things.
-It creates your project table in the amet database and populates that project table with your data.
+It creates your project table in the amet database and populates that project table with your data (it will also create the database if it does not already exist).
 You'll specifiy a number of options in the aqProject.csh script which will then call several R script to run site compare and then poplulate the database with your data.
-This script will be reused for your various AMET-AQ projects, so while this script contains a number of options, you will likely only need to fully setup this script once and re-use it will little modification in the future.
+This script will be reused for your various AMET-AQ projects, so while this script contains a number of options, you will likely only need to fully setup this script once and re-use it with little modification in the future.

 First, you'll need to specify some basic amet information.
 You'll need to specify **AMETBASE** as done in the previous scripts.
 The **AMET_LOGIN**